 Rhenee and I spend a lot of time and effort in working with and caring for our dogs.
 Our dogs are working companions and they’re training or hunting with us almost every day of the year.
-This bond gives us direct insight into their drive, physical 51-easy-persuasive-speech-topics abilities and disposition.
-This in turn allows us to understand the traits of a Labrador that will produce a puppy that will have the desire to work hard and passionately in the hunting arena as well as have the disposition to relax in the house and be a wonderful family pet
+This bond gives us direct insight into their drive, physical abilities, and disposition.
+This, in turn, allows us to understand the traits of a Labrador that will produce a puppy that will have the desire to work hard and passionately in the hunting arena as well as have the disposition to relax in the house and be a wonderful family pet

 Needless to say, we are very particular about the homes we place our pups in, so we will have many questions if you decide you are interested in owning one of our pups.

 Pups are examined by our vet at 2-3 days old when their dewclaws are removed, when they have their first round of puppy vaccinations and before being sent to their new homes.
-Additionally, each pup will be type an essay for me microchipped before leaving our home.
+Additionally, each pup will be microchipped before leaving our home.
 We also provide lots of updates on the litter with video, pictures sent directly to those interested in the litter and on our Facebook page.

-Our home and kennel are located on 35 acres with three ponds, additionally we lease and have access to many more training acres and water.
+Our home and kennel are located on 35 acres with three ponds, additionally, we lease and have access to many more training acres and water.
 There’s an indoor training area for winter work.
-Our heated and air-conditioned kennel for dogs in training and for our dogs has individual outdoor access and all kennels have Kurunda beds.
+Our heated and air-conditioned kennel for dogs in training and our dogs has individual outdoor access and all kennels have Kuranda beds.
 We offer companion training, we also offer full upland and waterfowl training.
 We can develop a tailored program with your hunting style in mind.